 FEATURE: Action lab tackles Uganda’s climate and migration challenges

-CDKN and the Netherlands Embassy co-hosted an Action Lab bringing together development practitioners from government, donors, research organisations and implementation partners to collaboratively identify research questions and other actions, which could enhance climate change outcomes for Uganda.
-Suzanne Carter and Juliane Nier shares some of the key messages around climate-induced migration.
+CDKN and the Netherlands Embassy co-hosted an Action Lab in Kampala that brought together development practitioners from government, donors, research organisations and implementation partners to identify research questions and other actions that could help Uganda tackle climate change.
+Suzanne Carter and Juliane Nier of CDKN share the key messages on climate-related migration.

-We heard that in Uganda migration is already being used as a coping strategy to deal with climate variability, especially by nomadic pastoralist communities in the Karamoja.
-In fact a number of people used to migrate across the border with Kenya – following the rains to ensure good pastures for their cattle.
-However, increased mining activity and fragmentation of this cattle corridor (through the increased number of farms) are both already putting strain on this coping mechanism, brining into question whether this is a suitable coping strategy under climate change.
+We heard that in Uganda, migration is already being used as a coping strategy to deal with climate variability, especially by nomadic pastoralist communities in the Karamoja region.
+In fact, a number of people used to migrate across the border with Kenya – following the rains to ensure good pastures for their cattle.
+However, increased mining activity and fragmentation of this cattle corridor (through the increased number of farms) are both already putting strain on this coping mechanism, bringing into question whether this is a suitable coping strategy under climate change.
 Other areas where there could be some interesting interactions between climate and migration include Northern Uganda, the Uganda-Congo border area, and fragile ecosystem environments where cash crops are being grown.

 Development practitioners are grappling with determining how migration can be attributed to climate change.
-Whilst there is a need to explore causal attribution further, we have to acknowledge that migration is multi-faceted and climate is one of many drivers.
+While there is a need to explore causal attribution further, we have to acknowledge that migration is multi-faceted and climate is one of many drivers.
 Climate change will often act as a catalyst which amplifies the current drivers of migration – one more stressor in a very complex decision making process that drives people to migrate.
 The Intergovernmental Panel on Climate Change’s chapter dealing with migration can provide a starting point for finding out more.
-In the context of Uganda’s potential future climate, we expect to see more hot and dry weather in the Karamoja which, among other external trends, could have an impact on people’s livelihoods, their health, food security, economic opportunities and overall stability.
+[Editor: the CDKN film ‘Living on the Go‘ about Bangladeshi climate refugees also explains the difference in migration types in detail.]
+In the context of Uganda’s potential future climate, we expect to see more hot and dry weather in the Karamoja region, which, among other external trends, could have an impact on people’s livelihoods, their health, food security, economic opportunities and overall stability.

 From the Action Lab it was clear that this is still a new topic to many and we need to have further conversations about the relationship between migration and climate change to get a better sense of the future risks and suitable responses for the Ugandan context.